Gabriel Kogan, Architect, Critic, and Professor on Pompéia, São Paulo, Brazil

 The world is rapidly changing around us, and it is questionable if the old frameworks for the development of programs and space programs for museums will still be relevant tomorrow.
 What would museums for the 21st century become if we were to take this unprecedented time to explore new missions, visions, and (space) programs for existing and new institutions?

-For the next conversation in our The Future of Cultural Centers dialogue series, we will be speaking with Gabriel Kogan, an architect, critic and filmmaker based in Sao Paulo, Brazil.
+For this conversation in our The Future of Cultural Centers dialogue series, we spoke with Gabriel Kogan, an architect, critic and filmmaker based in Sao Paulo, Brazil.
 He is a PhD candidate at the University of São Paulo (School of Architecture and Urban Planning, FAU-USP) and a professor at Escola da Cidade (history and architecture theory).
 Since 2015, Kogan has been a guest lecturer and teaching assistant at Politecnico Milano.
 His main research and teaching areas include modern and contemporary architectural theory, especially on Brazil and Japan.